mstksg/advent-of-code-2020/reflections.md

 [d01g]: https://github.com/mstksg/advent-of-code-2020/blob/master/src/AOC/Challenge/Day01.hs
 [d01h]: https://mstksg.github.io/advent-of-code-2020/src/AOC.Challenge.Day01.html

-Day 1 is usually a fun one to do in Haskell! :D  Today we can do something nice with `tails`:
+So there's a simple-ish Haskell solution for these problems,

+`tails` lets you separate out each item in a list with the list of items after
+it:

 ```haskell
 ghci> tails [1,2,3,4]
 [1:[2,3,4], 2:[3,4], 3:[4], 4:[]]
 ```

-It lets you separate out each item in a list with the list of items after it.

-Part 1 then becomes, with the list monad to simulate searches:

 ```haskell
 findPair :: [Int] -> Maybe Int